0x4447/0x4447_product_answering_machine/README.md

 ![Call Flow](https://github.com/0x4447/0x4447_product_answering_machine/blob/assets/call_flow.png)

-This part of the setup is the most involved since it will require you to edit a JSON file to update it to your setup.
+This part of the setup requires you to edit a JSON file to update it to your setup.
 But before we do that, let's start with the basic.

 1. Use the URL that you created to access the Connect dashboard.
 1. Once logged in, hover over the 3th icon from the left menu, and select: `Contact flows`.